 Productivity has been shown to increase when plants are present.

 People have quicker reaction times when in a room with plants, an important ability in many types of work.
-Mental fatigue is lowered as well; try replacing your morning coffee with some time spent in nature.
+Mental fatigue is lowered as well; try replacing your morning coffee with some time spent in nature (or if you love your coffee too much, try drinking it outdoors).

 Numerous studies have shown that creativity increases and work-related stress is lowered in the presence of plants – people are better at making creative word associations when plants are present.